gianlucajahn/macOS-react/README.md

 - Motion Library: Framer Motion
 - Component Library: none
 - Stylesheet: SCSS

+## Motivation
+My initial motivation in building this was honestly not to build it at all.
+Because as you can see by this project's folder structure, it was in fact not supposed to be a mac os clone but just a simple weather app when I was starting out.
+I was trying to revisit API usage to get muscle memory and a better understanding of working with APIs in general down but ended up being a bit bored and built a MacOS around it.

 ## 🤝 Contributions
 This project is open to contributions!
 I am still working on some features (Calculator, Calendar, VSCode, Music App) and there's probably a ton of things to add/change/fix.
 Feel free to fork it and create a PR!